 A process used to cut steel and aluminum to a desired shape utilizing a plasma torch.
-This process uses an electrical arc that is formed through an inert gas or compressed air turning that gas to plasma.
-The plasma heats the metal to its melting point and blows it away.
+This process uses an electrical arc that is formed through an inert gas or compressed air turning that gas to plasma with temperatures approaching 40,000 deg F. The plasma heats the metal to its melting point and blows it away.
 The plasma burning machine utilizes its’ CNC capabilities to cut the desired shape.
-The CNC controlled machine is driven by a program that is prepared on site from a customer supplied drawing from either .dxf or .dwg files, or from a hard copy blueprint.
+The CNC controlled machine is driven by a program that is prepared on site from a customer supplied drawing from either .NC1,.DXF or .DWG files, or from a hard copy blueprint.

 The Hi-Def Plasma cutter uses a tighter nozzle than standard plasma cutting to concentrate the plasma arc, resulting in a higher tolerance finished product that requires little or no edge grinding.
-Two plasma torches, one of which is a bevel torch, and 2 oxy-fuel torches, and a drill head are mounted on the machine.
+Provides extremely sharp top edge quality, shiny surface finish, and superior angularity with reduced angle variation.

 Other operations performed on this machine are scribing items such as part numbers, centerlines, bend lines and center marks, to name a few.

 Beveling up to 45 degrees in ¼”through 2” thick plate.
 Bevel types are A, V, Y, X and K and can be cut on complex profiles, both outside and inside contours.